angular/angular/docs/BAZEL.md

 To run tests, use the `test` command, eg. `ibazel test //packages/core/test`

-To run a test so that you can attach with a debugger, add the `--config=debug` argument after `bazel run`.
+To run a test so that you can attach with a debugger, add the `--config=debug` argument after `[i]bazel test`.
 It will print the debug URL, you can then attach from Chrome devtools using an extension, from your editor, etc.